| 2009-2010 FACILITATOR

 Fees: $600

-Interpersonal Dynamics T-group Weekend
+Interpersonal Dynamics T-group Weekend You are

 invited to an upcoming introductory Interpersonal Dynamics T-group Weekend, May